 According to BrainLine, traumatic brain injury (TBI) refers to damage or destruction of brain tissue due to a blow to the head, resulting from an assault, a car crash, a gunshot wound, a fall, or the like.
 It’s important to know the symptoms of head injuries and pay attention to them!
 Most serious head injuries are diagnosed in the hospital shortly after an accident, but some symptoms of mild traumatic brain injury may take days or weeks to appear.
 It’s important to always seek medical attention immediately after an accident, even if you don’t feel like you’ve been injured.

 A Common, but Devastating Mistake

 If you’ve been in an accident, it’s always advisable to have your head checked for injuries.
 If you have even the slightest inclination that you might have a head, neck, or brain injury, it’s important to get a medical opinion right away and report it to a reliable personal injury attorney.
 Ignoring or dismissing the issue can put you at serious risk of physical harm or long term injury.
 And it can also hurt your chances of being properly compensated for your injury and the necessary medical care and expenses.
 Because head injuries can require months, years, or even a lifetime of long-term care, medical costs and lost wages can pile up.
 If you or a loved one has suffered a traumatic brain injury, you are protected with specific rights under the law.

 A Reliable Solution

 A head injury is one of the most serious injuries a person can sustain, and it’s a personal injury case we will take just as seriously!
-The Law Office of Brian K. Branch can evaluate the circumstances of your accident, identify stakeholders, speak to insurance adjusters, and fight to help you get the maximum possible compensation permitted under the law.
+The Law Office of Brian K. Branch, PC can evaluate the circumstances of your accident, identify stakeholders, speak to insurance adjusters, and fight to help you get the maximum possible compensation permitted under the law.
 Don’t take the risk of waiting to get help!
 Call us at 505.207.4401